ahmad-elassuty/event_router/README.md

   OrderPlaced.publish(order_id: 1, time: Time.now)
   ```

 And your are done! 🎉

-### Destinations

-A single event can define multiple destinations, and each destination can have different set of options.
+An event can also define multiple destinations and each destination can have different set of options:

 ```ruby
 class OrderPlaced < EventRouter::Event